alephreish/fastqtiler/README.md

 # fastqtiler

-This read quality visualization for Illumina sequencing runs.
+This is a program for read quality visualization of Illumina sequencing runs.

 Installation
 ============